iAbhishek91/learn-docker-kubernetes/kubernetes/CKS/01-what are-CIS-benchmarks.md

   - Kubernetes
   - VM

-**CIS-CAT Lite** a tool which automates the diagnosis of a server and detect the issues and provides a reports.
+**CIS-CAT** a tool which automates the diagnosis of a server and detect the issues and provides a reports.

 - **Lite version** is a free version, which supports only limited platforms like , Google Chrome, Ubuntu and MacOS, Windows 10.
 - **Pro version** provides all the other available platform using Kubernetes.

+Kube-bench is a free tool and an alternative for CIS_CAT pro.

 ```sh
 ## Below command to run CIS-CAT professional